How I Create Art - The Build ProcessWoodworking

 We debated the design back and forth quite a bit before coming to our final design, but here is the rendering I came up with and worked off of to build this custom box.

-I’m not into carving so I cut the hears out on my scroll saw to get the basic shape and then finished shaping their final form using a variety of files, chisels, knives, and sand paper.
+I’m not into carving, so I cut the hears out on my scroll saw to get the basic shape and then finished shaping their final form using a variety of files, chisels, knives, and sandpaper.

-Be sure to read, understand and follow all the directions that came with your power tools.
+Be sure to read, understand, and follow all the directions that came with your power tools.

 -Norm Abram from The New Yankee Workshop

-And use common since!
+And use common sense!

 The pain of sanding off my fingernail was worth it.
 These hearts look great!